rachekrisyanti22/Data-Cleaning-With-Python/README.md

 * Change the data type of the Total Charges column with the appropriate data type.
 * Perform imputation of the missing value in the Total Charges column.
+* Remove columns not needed for modeling.
+* Categorical data encoding.